westpoint-robotics/usma_optitrack/README.md

 cd ..
 catkin_make
 ```
+2. Ping the IP of the Motive computer using `ping 192.168.200.99`
+   - The IP was 192.168.200.99 when connected to DS3, which is the IP used in the launch file.
+If there is no response, check the IP of the Motive computer by going to the command terminal and using the command `ipconfig/all` and finding the "IPv4 Address"
 3. Launch the basic.launch file: `roslaunch usma_optitrack test.launch`
 4. Data can be visualized using `rosrun rqt_multiplot rqt_multiplot` (Multiplot plugin must be installed for rqt)
    - Go to settings